 CHI also worked with Bon leaders to make secondary and university education possible for the community’s children by providing scholarships

-The primary focus of CHI's fundraising work is to support the children of Menri Monastery.
-It is traditional for Tibetan parents to send children to monasteries and nunneries for monastic training and education.
-They were also places of refuge and education for the poor.
+The primary focus of CHI's current fundraising work is to support the children at the Menri Monastery.
+It is traditional for Tibetan parents to send children to monasteries and nunneries where they can receive a quality education in a secure environment.
+They are also places of refuge and education for the children of poor families.
 Bon families in Tibet, Nepal, and other borderlands of India want security and a good education for their children.
-Many families are poor, many children are orphaned or with single parents and their relatives are unable to provide for them.
+Many families are poor, some children are orphans or with single parents and their relatives are unable to provide everything they need.

 People then turn to the Menri Monastery and Redna Menling Nunnery for the children's care and education.
-Relatives and paid guides make arduous journeys to Menri with groups of children who they then entrust to the care of His Holiness the leader of the community.
-No child is turned away, but beyond the generosity of donors, the monastery has few resources for these children so additional support is needed.
+Relatives and paid guides make arduous journeys to Menri with groups of children who they then entrust to the care of the community.
+No child is turned away, but beyond the generosity of donors, the community has few resources for these children so additional support is needed.